biocatchltd/yellowbox/docs/subclasses.rst

         If *spinner* is true (default), shows an indicative text and a beautiful spinner in stdout while image is being pulled and service is starting.

-        If *retry_spec* is given, it's :class:`retry.RetrySpec` object given to :meth:`~ContainerService.start`.
+        If *retry_spec* is provided, it must be a :class:`retry.RetrySpec` object which is passed to :meth:`~ContainerService.start`.

-        *kwargs* are further arguments sent over to the class constructor.
+        *kwargs* are further arguments forwarded to the class constructor.